 1937- The US Government passed the Marijuana Licensing Act, the first of many laws to try and regulate and eventually eliminate marijuana growing.
 The act was ruled unconstitutional in 1969, but by then marijuana was top on the list of illegal substances.

 1960: The first Etch-a-Sketch goes on sale.
-Frenchman Arthur Granjean, invented it. (he called it L’Ecran Magique, or “The Magic Screen”).
-After failing to get some of the bigger toy companies to bite, he sold his invention to the Ohio Art Company.
+Frenchman Andre’ Cassagnes, invented it.
+He was the son of a Parisian baker born allergic to flour.
+Getting a job as an electrician, he noticed the properties of aluminum powder sticking to a glass. (he called it Telecran’, or L’Ecran Magique, or “The Magic Screen”).
+His first corporate sponsor had their accountant Arthur Granjean do the paperwork for the invention.
+Granjean wrote his own name in instead of Cassagnes, so in many books he gets the credit as the inventor.
+After failing to get some of the bigger toy companies to bite, They sold the invention to the Ohio Art Company.

 1962 – The Rolling Stones 1st performance at the Marquee Club, London.
 One band member named Elmo Lewis, changed his name to Brian Jones.